DomCRose/academic-kickstart/content/teaching/mlis_rl/section_1/index.md

 \end{array}\right.,
 $$
 where $p$ is some positive number.
-Example walks are given in Fig. \ref{example_walks}, with the region of punishments shaded in red and the target marked with a cross; the return for one of these examples is given.
+Example walks are given in Fig. [2](#figure-examples-of-particle-walks-on-a-chain-the-red-walk-initiated-from-x-4-has-a-return-of-r1-4p-due-to-being-in-the-punishing-red-region-at-4-time-steps-excluding-the-initial-time-and-ending-at-the-target), with the region of punishments shaded in red and the target marked with a cross; the return for one of these examples is given.

 {{<
 figure src="example_walks.png"
-title="Examples of particle walks on a chain.
+title="Figure 2.
+Examples of particle walks on a chain.
 The red walk, initiated from $x=-4$, has a return of $R=1-4p$, due to being in the punishing red region at 4 time steps (excluding the initial time), and ending at the target." lightbox="true"
 >}}

-In this simple problem, the policies which maximize the total reward over a trajectory are immediately clear: a walk from such a policy is given by the upper example in Fig. \ref{example_walks}, initiated from position $x=2$.
+In this simple problem, the policies which maximize the total reward over a trajectory are immediately clear: a walk from such a policy is given by the upper example in Fig. [2](#figure-examples-of-particle-walks-on-a-chain-the-red-walk-initiated-from-x-4-has-a-return-of-r1-4p-due-to-being-in-the-punishing-red-region-at-4-time-steps-excluding-the-initial-time-and-ending-at-the-target), initiated from position $x=2$.
 If the particle is below zero, it must move up at every time step to minimize the punishment received; if it is at zero, it must move up in order to avoid punishment; while above zero, it can move either up or down as long as it stays low enough to leave sufficient time for it to move back to zero at time $T$ in order to receive the reward.
 Notably, the value of $p$ will not change the policies which maximize the total reward, since these will all behave the same in or near the punishing region regardless of $p$.
 However, the magnitude of this punishment relative to the reward for the target can have significant effects on what the agent learns to prioritize.